Minimal Actuator Selection for Linear Time Invariant Systems: Algorithms for Actuator Selection

 \section{Algorithms for Actuator Selection}

-The ILP reformulation~\eqref{eq:minimal_prob_refor} can be processed by off-the-shelf solvers that provide good solutions in practice.
+The ILP~\eqref{eq:minimal_prob_refor} can be processed by off-the-shelf solvers that provide good solutions in practice.
 A popular strategy in the control literature is greedy selection of actuators to heuristically solve~\eqref{eq:actuator_selection_intro} or~\eqref{eq:actuator_selection} while ensuring polynomially bounded time complexity.
 This property is attractive for large-scale systems, whereas ILP solvers based on, e.g., branch-and-bound strategies quickly grow in computational complexity and may incur unacceptable runtime for large or ill-conditioned problem instances.
-The seminal work~\cite{Olshevsky14tcns-minimalControllability} proposes greedy algorithms in the case where all elements of $\bs{B}$ can be chosen, reducing the problem to carefully selecting columns of a diagonal matrix.
-Moreover, variants of the greedy approach incorporate control-theoretic costs, such as empirical metrics of control energy.
-This is often used as a heuristic strategy to provide controllability for the dual problem where an upper bound on selected actuators is imposed, which often works well in practice for suitable choices of the control cost and well-behaved systems~\cite{Summers16tcns-submodularity,Siami21tac-actuatorScheduling,Baggio22ar-energyAwareControllability}.
-On the other hand, a few greedy selection algorithms with provable controllability guarantees have been proposed, leveraging the peculiar structure of the problem, such as~\cite{Clark12cdc-leaderSelection,Guo21tac-actuatorPlacementGreedy} for leader selection and~\cite{Ballotta24lcss-actuatorSchedulingGuarantee} for $s$-sparse finite-horizon actuator scheduling.
+The seminal work~\cite{Olshevsky14tcns-minimalControllability} proposes greedy algorithms for the special case where the numerical values of $\bs{B}$ can be chosen, reducing the problem to carefully selecting columns of a diagonal matrix.
+Moreover, variants of the greedy approach incorporate control-theoretic costs, such as Gramian-based empirical metrics of control energy.
+Such a strategy is used to heuristically provide controllability for the ``dual'' problem where an upper bound on selected actuators is imposed, which often works well in practice for suitable choices of the control cost and well-conditioned system matrices~\cite{Summers16tcns-submodularity,Siami21tac-actuatorScheduling,Baggio22ar-energyAwareControllability}.
+On the other hand, a few greedy procedures with formal controllability guarantees have been proposed, e.g., by leveraging the matroid structure of feasible actuator sets in leader selection~\cite{Clark12cdc-leaderSelection,Guo21tac-actuatorPlacementGreedy} and finite-horizon controllability sets for $s$-sparse actuator scheduling~\cite{Ballotta24lcss-actuatorSchedulingGuarantee}.